l3nz/cli-matic/README.md

 To use Yaml decoding, you need `io.forward/yaml` on your classpath; otherwise it will break.
 If you do not need YAML parsing, you can do without.
 Note that the YAML library has reflection in it, and so is incompatible with GraalVM native images.

+## See also

+If you would like to capture the build environment at compile time (e.g. the exact GIT revision, or when/where the program was built, or the version of your project as defined in `project.clj`) so you can print meaningful version numbers without manual intervention, you may want to include https://github.com/l3nz/say-cheez and use it to provide everything to you.

 ## License